pviotti/display-visor/README.md

 When executed, it checks the available and connected display outputs and sets the optimal resolution for each (as determined by xrandr).
 The script then waits for a signal to restart the procedure.

-At the moment I have two outputs defined: `eDP-1` and `DP-2-2`.
+At the moment two outputs are defined: `eDP-1` and `DP-2-2`.
 For now, layout configuration is hard-coded.
 I am hoping to make this more dynamic.

 How to use it
 ------------

     Usage: display-visor [-f] [-i] [-l [switch]]

-		-f, --feh	Run feh bg script.
-                             Executes ~/.fehbg upon completion.
 		-i, --i3	Test for i3wm instance.
                              For avoiding conflict with multiple environments.
 		-l, --lid	Check laptop lid status.